brainskev/Capstone-project-01/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [Cindy shine in](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) for the Amazing Design Template.
+I would like to thank [Cindy shine](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) for the Amazing Design Template.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>